 The MMWA covers goods and products, not services.
-While the most common items at the center of lemon law cases are luxury vehicles, the statute applies to almost any consumer product that comes with a warranty and costs more than $10.00.
-Thus, household items like electronics, appliances, HVAC units, and exercise equipment also qualify.
+While the most common items at the center of lemon law cases are vehicles, the statute applies to almost any consumer product that comes with a warranty and costs more than $10.00.
+Therefore household items like electronics, appliances, HVAC units, and exercise equipment also qualify.

 - A refusal of warranty service

-- Three or more unsuccessful repair attempts
+- 3+ unsuccessful repair attempts

 - A product being out of service for 30+ days due to repair attempts.